FILING FOR IDAHO DISABILITY BENEFITS

 If you cannot work for more than one year, then there are two federal programs that can help you.

 SSI benefits, on the other hand, are for those who have never had a job.
 They are also for children who have a severe medical condition.
 Additionally, SSI adds to your monthly benefit for those with a low monthly SSD payment.
 SSI benefits come with Medicaid.
-Learn more information about Medicaid benefits here.
+Find information about Medicaid benefits.

 Each of these programs requires you to have a condition that keeps you from working for over 12 months.
-If you need further information about what you need to apply, then read here.
+If you need further information, then learn what you what you need to know to apply for disability benefits.

 OTHER IDAHO DISABILITY BENEFITS